kambria-platform/capsule-core-js/README.md

 ## Isoxys module

 Isoxys is a group of software wallets.
-It includes mnemonic, keystore and private key.
+It includes mnemonic, keystore, and private key.
 All of them are sensitive data, so we do not recommend to use it.

 ```
 import { Isoxys } from 'capsule-core-js';

-var net = 4 \\ Your network id
+const net = 4 \\ Your network id

-var getApproval = (txParams, callback) => {
+const getApproval = (txParams, callback) => {
   // This function is show off the approval with transaction's params
   // When user approve, return callback(null, true)
   // If denied, return callback(null, false)
 }

-var getPassphrase = (callback) => {
+const getPassphrase = (callback) => {
   // This function is to show off the input form
   // User must enter a temporary passphrase to protect the data in this session
   // When user entered passphrase, return callback(null, passphrase)